QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/iterative_methods_sparsity.rst

     ind = CartesianIndex(1, 2, 2)  # example counts coming from CartesianIndices
     @show ind + e_m[1]  # increment 1st index
-    @show ind - e_m[3]  # decrement the 3rd index
+    @show ind - e_m[3];  # decrement the 3rd index

 This works, of course, because the ``CartesianIndex`` type is written to support efficient addition and subtraction.
-A final step in the calculation is the count of indices in the states where increment and decrement occurs.
-That is,
+Finally, to implement the operator we need to count of indices in the states where increment and decrement occurs.

 .. code-block:: julia